 What examples do you have of successful or promising ‘model’ approaches or innovations?

 Good examples of inclusive finance tend to occur where the true realities of farmers are well understood, such as the impacts of seasonality of production, for example.
 These success stories have almost always resulted from situations where farmers and financial institutions have sat together and talked and rural, agriculture smallholders have repaid.
-There are also excellent examples from banks that have specialized in agriculture, such as the Netherland’s Rabobank, or France’s Credit Agricole.
+There are excellent examples from banks that have specialized in agriculture, such as the Netherland’s Rabobank, or France’s Credit Agricole.
+There are also socially oriented lenders such as Alterfin, the Commodities Fund of Kenya, Pear Capital, Root Capital, Oikocredit, ResponsAbility, Triodos Investment Management, Bankaool, and Shared Interest.

 What is your vision on how to increase finance and investment in sustainable forestry and farming?